WordPress

 3

-Add a waitlist form using shortcode or block
+Add a waitlist form to any page

 Shortcode method: Add [waitlister] anywhere in posts, pages, or widgets.